 Why do we collect personal information?

-- to provide you with information about upcoming events, news or retreats, including sending you our newsphere
+- Provide you with information about upcoming events, news or retreats, including sending you our newsletter Newsphere

-- to communicate with you including by email, mail or telephone
+- Communicate with you including by email, mail or telephone

-- to meet our commitment to health and safety
+- Meet our commitment to health and safety

 What will we do with your personal information?

-- We will not share, sell, rent or disclose your personal information or disclose your information to any other individual or organisation unless
+- We will not share, sell, rent or disclose your personal information to any other individual or organisation unless

 - you have agreed to this or